-providers in conn services, if require , hereby give my nance for Childhood to share personal information with other service ection with my care.
-I agree to a referral being made to other supportive ed, to support my needs.
-I understand that Chance for Childhood may hold ered about me from the various agencies and as such my rights will not be
+I,, hereby give my permission for Chance for Childhood to share personal information with other service providers in connection with my care.
+I agree to a referral being made to other supportive services, if required, to support my needs.
+I understand that Chance for Childhood may hold information gathered about me from the various agencies and as such my rights will not be affected.
+Statement of Consent: I understand that personal information is held about me.
+I have had the opportunity to discuss the implications of sharing or not sharing information about me.
+I agree that personal information about me may be shared and gathered from the following agencies: □ Relevant Police Department □ Relevant Public and Private Health Institutions □ Mental Health Support Services □ Relevant legal services □ Department of Social Welfare/Children's Services □ Education/Education support services □ Training support services □ Substance misuse support services □ Accommodation providers □ Other organisations that can offer relevant support (list below) Are there any agencies you do not want us to share or gather additional information with?
+Please list them here: I agree to my information being shared and gathered between services.

-Statement of Co nsent:

-I understa nd that personal information is held about me.

-I the opportunity to discuss the implications of sharing or not sharing

-on about me.

-at personal information about me may be shared and gathered from

-the follow ving agencies:

-Relevant Police Department

-Relevant Public and Private Health Institutions

-Mental Health Support Services

-Relevant legal services

-Department of Children's Services

-Education/Education support services

-Training support services

-Substance misuse support services

-Accommodation providers

-Other organisations that can offer relevant support (list below)

-Are there any age Please list them h encies you do not want us to share or gather additional information with? here:

-I agree to my information being shared and gathered between services

 Your consent to share personal information is entirely voluntary and you may withdraw your consent at any time.
-Should you have any questions about this process, or wish to withdraw your consent, please talk to any member of the Chance for Childhood team
+Should you have any questions about this process, or wish to withdraw your consent, please talk to any member of the Chance for Childhood team.

 Name

 Date of Birth

 Signature

 Date

 Staff Member Name

 Signature

 Date

 Department